 Antoine WalterSUEZ - ozonia® Micropollutants Specialist

-Collaboration with top international experts
+Discover our collaboration with top international experts

+In 2011, we launched a program with the city of Lausanne to enrich its knowledge of micro-pollutants.
+The program tested a number of innovative solutions, and in particular the combination of two leading-edge technologies: oxidation by ozone and absorption on a pulsed reactor of powdered activated carbon.
+This game changing technology helped us win the contract with the city authorities for an unprecedented system which totally protects Lake Geneva.
+On 1 January 2016, Switzerland became the first country to introduce legislation on the treatment of the micro-pollutants present in wastewater.
 In May 2016, EPURA, a limited company belonging to the City of Lausanne, supported by the engineering consultants BG Ingénieurs Conseils SA and Holinger SA, chose SUEZ and its Swiss partner TECHFINA to build the facilities to treat wastewater, micro-pollutants and purification sludge at the Vidy purification station, which serves the Lausanne region.

 “The Water and Health seminar co-organized by SUEZ is a forum for the discussion of questions related to water and the possible solutions.
 The seminar is attended by students and academic and industrial researchers of international renown.”

 Dr Jean-François LoretHead of Health and environment Department at SUEZ

 We sponsor an annual seminar for Ph.D. students